-DESCRIPTION: This course is designed to teach students all aspects of Barbering and refers to the performance of those techniques and arts, such as haircutting, styling, shaving, massage, facial treatments, and the trimming of facial hair, which make up the major services performed by a Barber Stylist.
+Description: This course is designed to teach students all aspects of Barbering.
+This includes the performance of those techniques and arts, such as haircutting, styling, shaving, massage, facial treatments, and the trimming of facial hair, which make up the major services performed by a Barber.
 This program is measured in clock hours where the student receives one clock hour for every hour completed in class.

-COURSE OBJECTIVES: Upon completion of this course the determined graduate will be able to: project a positive professional image with confidence, communicate effectively with employers, co-workers, and clients, perform the basic practical skills necessary in all areas of haircutting, coloring, perming, styling, facials, and facial shaving.
+Objectives: Upon completion of this course the determined graduate will be able to: project a positive professional image with confidence, communicate effectively with employers, co-workers, and clients, and perform the basic practical skills necessary in all areas of haircutting, coloring, perming, styling, facials, and facial shaving.

-FORMAT: The course is presented through well-developed lesson plans which reflect current educational methods.
-Classroom theory is conducted daily to provide students with the fundamental knowledge they need to progress through the practical, hands on training received in the clinic.
-Instructional methods used include power point presentations, educational videos, training videos, demonstrations, instructor lecture, and educational program based games.
+Format: The course is presented through well-developed lesson plans which reflect current educational methods.
+Classroom theory is conducted to provide students with the fundamental knowledge they need to progress through the practical, hands-on training received in the clinic.
+Instructional methods used include powerpoint presentations, educational videos, training videos, demonstrations, instructor lecture, and educational program based games.

-TEXTBOOKS: Pivot Point Fundamentals: Barbering, digital LAB access, course book set and student study guide, 2018 (978-1-940593-58-6)
+Textbooks: Pivot Point Fundamentals: Barbering, digital LAB access, course book set and student study guide, 2018 (978-1-940593-58-6)

-GOALS: The Barbering program is designed to train students in all the skills and knowledge necessary to pass the required exams needed for licensure.
+Goals: The Barbering program is designed to train students in all the skills and knowledge necessary to pass the required exams needed for licensure.
 With this knowledge, the student will be able to perform all of the clinical skills needed to function effectively in today's Barber Shop.

-GRADING PROCEDURE: Academic Progress is measured in both practical and theory (written) work.
+Grading Procedure: Academic Progress is measured in both practical and theory (written) work.